 - Zambian kwacha exchange rate

-- Purity and weight
+- Purity level

 - Dealer margins

-- The market is export-oriented
+- Gold is often export-oriented

-Local Buying (Professional Transactions)
+Local Buying (Best for Professional Transactions)

 - Bulk buyers